Jazz Transcriptions

 Freddie Hubbard Trumpet Witch Hunt Wayne Shorter, Herbie Hancock & Freddie Hubbard solos transcribed by Bert Ligon.
 Modern Jazz doesn’t get much better than this.
 Wayne develops such simple and clear ideas.
 Freddie is dramatic and swinging.
 Herbie takes the quartal motive from the melody, fragments, displaces and develops it like an analytical cubist.

-Andy Martin Trombone
+Andy Martin Trombone Emily

 Rich Matteson Euphonium Stella by Starlight